Programs of Study

 Every candidate shall also complete a Comprehensive Exam, consisting of two parts:

-- The intermediate review consists of an oral presentation on the candidate's thesis topic followed by an oral examination based on the presentation, although questions of a general nature relating to the field of specialization are also permitted.
+- The intermediate review is a process that starts with the submission of an written research proposal authored by the candidate, and culminates with an oral presentation on the topic of the proposal immediatelly followed by an oral examination on such topic, although questions of a general nature relating to the field of specialization are also permitted.
 It must take place no later than the end of the candidate's seventh semester in the doctoral program.
 Its purpose is to ensure that the candidate has specialized knowledge in his/her chosen area sufficient to do original research of a high level.

 Admission to the PhD programme is limited and competitive.
 A Master's degree in mathematics or related area from a recognized university is required for entry into the PhD program.
 Memorial University students currently registered on the Masters programme in mathematics (Option 1) who have a minimum grade of 85 in all courses (no less than 4 courses) during the first two semesters of their programme may be eligible to be transferred into the PhD programme at the beginning of the third semester and write the comprehensive exams (part I) at the end of the academic year.
 Such transfer must be initiated by the student's supervisor, supported by the Graduate Studies Committee and approved by the Dean of Graduate Studies.